-Join Taz Tally for an in-depth discussion in this video Adjusting skin tones, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Adjusting skin tones, part of Adobe Camera Raw: Color Correction.

 - All right, it is time to tackle some skin tones.…Take this picture of Smiling Taz.…I'm happy because I'm in Red Rock Canyon State Park…just outside of Las Vegas,…hiking, early morning, great stuff.…There's more to Las Vegas than slot machines and shows.…Lots of great hiking.…Red Rocks Canyon National Recreation Area,…Valley of Fire State Park, tons.…All right, now notice that this is a tif, right?…So we're going to right click to open it in Camera Raw.…And just to review what we talked about earlier,…is notice the image is dark, low contrast…because there's no data between highlight and midtone.…